SuperCuber/roottest/README.md

 - Run your program using `/program` in Roottest.toml

 ## Dependencies
-Roottest is only supported on Linux, and depends on the `fakechroot` package.
+Roottest is only supported on Linux, and depends on the `fakechroot` and `rsync` programs.
 Check your distribution for installation.